Q3 Consider This

 - use social media appropriately and help younger students (ages 8-11) to do so

-Harassment: This is online behavior that repeatedly annoys, bothers, or makes someone feel uncomfortable through the use of pictures, comments, or online video.
+Harassment: Harassment is online behavior that repeatedly annoys, bothers, or makes someone feel uncomfortable through the use of pictures, comments, or online video.
 Many states have enacted laws to make online harassment illegal.

-Screengrab: Taking a picture of your screen, also called a screenshot. (see Basics)
+Screengrab: Screengrab is taking a picture of your screen, also called a screenshot. (see Basics)

-Viral: To spread rapidly via the Internet, email, or other media.
+Viral: Viral is to spread rapidly via the Internet, email, or other media.

 1. Read the situation below and be prepared to take a stand.
 You and a partner may be asked to role-play this situation.